advertise

 This area was initially called Cedar Hill but given the appellation "Mount" in order to honor the governor's status. although Mount Douglas Beach is named after the second governor of the Colony of Vancouver Island, Sir James Douglas, but is known locally as "Mount Doug.
 He also lends his name to a high school, road, neighborhood, and several businesses.
 In the mid-nineteenth century, that was home to some logging operations.

-Vancouver Island Activities near Mount Douglas Beach
+Vancouver Island Activities Near Mount Douglas Beach

 Victoria Harbour Ferry Whale Watching